xqwtxon/Terroror.js/README.md

 - Hen2527: Design/Commenting

 # License
-This repository is protected by BY-NC-SA Creative Commons license.
+This repository is protected by BY-NC-SA CCL.